Dickinson Bayou Kayak Trails

 Ecology & Wildlife Dickinson Bayou has a great diversity of flora and fauna along its banks.
 Egrets, herons, hawks, and other birdlife are commonly seen.
 Rabbits, turtles, fishes, snakes, and even an occasional alligator might also be found along the bayou and the tributaries.
 The bayou has huge numbers of trees such as black willow, box elder, cottonwood, loblolly pine, and sycamore.
 It also has less common trees, like oaks and hickories and a surprising amount of understory.

 Private Property Respect private property by not trespassing or littering and keeping noise levels down.
 This river is classified as navigable, which permits public use of the streambed and, if necessary, the banks to portage any hazard.
 Any other use of private river banks without permission of the landowner can be considered trespassing.
 Under Texas Penal Code (§30.05), criminal trespass occurs when one enters property after receiving notice not to enter.
 Notice includes verbal notice, a fence, sign(s), purple paint on posts or trees, or the visible presence of crops grown for human consumption.

-Please note: The water quality of the bayou is variable, but is generally unsuitable for swimming.
+Please note: As with all bodies of water quality of the is variable, but is generally unsuitable for swimming.
 Precautions such as washing hands and using hand sanitizer are recommended.